 Whether your child is five or fifteen, summer is the perfect time to nurture reading for enjoyment.
-With a more flexible and relaxed schedule free of homework and tests, young people can read what they want, explore new interests and visit unknown places.
+With a more flexible and relaxed schedule free of homework and tests, young people can read what they want, try new genres of fiction and non-fiction, explore new interests and visit unknown places.
 In addition, regular reading for pleasure is one way to prevent the “summer slide,” which is the summer learning loss of academic achievement that often happens when kids are off from school.

 For children, reading books can create lasting impressions.
 In particular, multicultural and anti-bias books have the power to instill empathy, expose children to people and places unknown, build self-esteem by telling stories that reflect children’s life experiences and inspire action to change the world.

 Below are tips for summer reading as well as links to multicultural and anti-bias books that might interest young people in your life.